Work with us

 Secondments and placements

 Secondment projects between a couple of weeks and 12 months in duration are available for companies to embed a researcher in the organisation or to second someone into the university.
-For longer duration please check out our Knowledge Transfer Partnerships (KTP).
+For longer durations please check out our Knowledge Transfer Partnerships (KTP).

 Our Masters programmes with a year placement in industry offer well-trained engineers for companies and employability skills for students.